calidae/normandy-css/docs/reference/utilities/flexbox.md

 ### Stretch `default`

-<br> Use `u-flex-items-stretch` to stretch items to fill the flex container's
+Use `u-flex-items-stretch` to stretch items to fill the flex container's cross axis:
-cross axis:

 ```html